daslicht/daslicht-twentysixteen/Readme.md

 # daslicht WordPress twentysixteen

-> A hierarchical developer frieundly WordPress theme
+> A hierarchical developer friendly WordPress theme

 This is a clone of the WordPress twentysixteen theme